Find out how areas like sites of special scientific interest are protected.

 Many of the sites are in private ownership.
 Government helps landowners meet the costs of restoring or managing protected areas through the Environmental Stewardship scheme.

 Sites of special scientific interest

 Sites of special scientific interest (SSSIs) conserve and protect the best of our wildlife, geological and physiographical heritage for the benefit of present and future generations.
 There are over 4,000 SSSIs in England, covering around 8% of the country.

-You can find details, including location, reason for notification, condition and management team contact details, of all SSSIs in England via Natural England’s MAGIC interactive mapping website.
+You can find details, including location, reason for notification, condition and management team contact details, of all SSSIs in England in Natural England’s designated sites system.

-Natural England are responsible for notifying SSSIs, ensuring they are managed appropriately and assessing and monitoring their condition.
+Natural England is responsible for notifying SSSIs, ensuring they are managed appropriately and assessing and monitoring their condition.

 We now want to bring an increasing proportion of SSSIs into favourable condition, while seeking to maintain at least 95% of SSSI land in favourable or recovering condition.
 Defra is working closely with Natural England and a wide range of other organisations, including the voluntary sector, to achieve this, and ensuring the monitoring of sites to measure success.

 Approximately 80% of SSSIs (by area) are internationally important for their wildlife and home to the rarest and most vulnerable habitats and species in Europe.
 These sites are designated as European special areas of conservation and special protection areas which form part of the European network of protected areas known as Natura 2000.